jdarge/raylib_testing/README.md

 ```

 ### ./run :
 If there is binary executable inside of <ins>build/bin</ins> it will run it.
+If there isn't, it will build, make, and then run.
 ```console
 $ ./run
 ```